- 1 The Messenger became “The Word”

 - The anointing of God that was put on Christ, and poured out on the Day of Pentecost, was just that, it was an anointing, it was not another person.
 Paul explained that every person, like God, has a spirit (1 Corinthians 2:11, 16); their spirit is not “another person.”

-- There are actually four spirits described in the Bible: The Spirit of Christ; and three Spirits of God – the Spirit of YHVH as God Himself, the Spirit of life that proceeds from the mouth of God, and the Spirit of truth that proceeds from God.
+- There are actually five spirits described in the Bible: the Spirit of Christ; and four Spirits of God – the Spirit of YHVH as God Himself, the Spirit of life that proceeded from the mouth of God, the Spirit of wisdom and understanding on Christ, and the Spirit of truth that proceeded from God on the Day of Pentecost.

 In his book, The Great Mystery: How Can Three Be One?
 C.W.H.
 Pauli cited several verses to try and prove that the Spirit of God on the Messiah could be found in the Old Testament.
 We present them below, to prove the impossibility of his exercise.